jpzomer/automation-TRR/README.md

 - C - measurement relays
 - D - unloading check circuit

 Further graphical information about the circuits developed can be found on folder "circuits".
 The circuits and the printed circuit board are available.
-The application developed in LabVIEW to control the system, as shown on the video abstract, can be found under the name "App.vi".